drhelius/grpc-demo/README.md

 $ helm package helm-charts/grpc-demo-services-istio
 ```

 This will output a tgz file containing your chart.
-Put this tgz files in the same directory.
-In this same directory you are going to generate the `index.yaml` file.
+Put these tgz files in the same directory.
+In this same directory you are going to generate the `index.yaml` file too.

 To create your Helm repo index run this command providing the directory path where the tgz files are located and using the URL where you are expecting to serve the Helm repository.
 It will read the directory and generate an index file based on the charts found: